-Finding Common Good Among Evangelicals In The Political Season
+Finding 'Common Good' Among Evangelicals In The Political Season

 Pagitt, 52, describes himself as a progressive evangelical.
 He pastors a church in Minneapolis and has been traveling the country by bus, preaching a message that juxtaposes Trump campaign slogans against quotes from the Bible.

-"You have heard it said, 'America First,' but we are here to be reminded to 'Seek first the Kingdom of God,' on behalf of all those everywhere in the world," he said, quoting the words of Jesus in the New Testament book of Matthew.
+"You have heard it said, 'America First,' but we are here to be reminded to 'seek first the Kingdom of God,' on behalf of all those everywhere in the world," he said, quoting the words of Jesus in the Gospel of Matthew.

 Pagitt's organization, Vote Common Good, is focusing on evangelicals and other Christian voters who feel out of place in President Trump's Republican Party.
-It's an uphill battle, given that more than eight in 10 white evangelical voters supported Trump in 2016.
+It's an uphill battle, given that more than 8 in 10 white evangelical voters supported Trump in 2016.

 Pagitt said the group has just under $1 million in private donations.
-They're touring the country ahead of the midterms, visiting more than 30 congressional districts chosen in part based on their religious makeup.
+They're touring the country ahead of the midterms, visiting more than 30 congressional districts that were chosen in part based on their religious makeup.

 At an event in San Antonio, Tracy Goodrich, 48, said she and her husband quietly left their evangelical church soon after the election.